-Well after telling you last week how special my C3Cl3N3O3 formulation is, I’m here today to discuss alternatives to using my chlorine tablets in your pool.
-Hello, I’m Dr. Pool, resident chemist here at In The Swim.
+After telling you last week how special my C3Cl3N3O3 formulation is, I’m here today to discuss alternatives to using chlorine tablets in a pool.

 Biguanide Pool Treatment